aminfadaei116/Python-Sphinx-Tutorial/README.md

 -->

-# Step 0

-We have a directory that looks like this:
+The directory distribution looks like this:
 ```
 .
 ├── ProjectName